-When a defendant, who is out on bail, does not appear in court as ordered, the surety – a bail bondsman – must pay the cash bond that was guaranteed to the court.
-But to avoid paying the cash bond, the bail bondsman will hire the services of a bounty hunter to locate, apprehend, and return the fugitive.
+This creates a win-win situation that saves the judicial system the expense of housing defendants, while allowing people facing criminal charges to be released from police custody while they await their court date.
+However, if a defendant who is out on bail does not appear in court as ordered, the bail bondsman is then obligated to pay the cash bond that was guaranteed to the court.
+To avoid forfeiting the cash bond and taking a loss, the bail bondsman will hire the services of a bounty hunter to locate, apprehend, and return the fugitive.
 Licensed bounty hunters receive arrest authority through the bail bondsman, which allows them to lawfully arrest the fugitive and receive a percentage of the bond for doing so.

 To date, 22 states require bounty hunters to be licensed.
 Some states, including California, have specific statutes in place that regulate the practice of bounty hunting, but do not require licensure for these professionals.
 Just 4 states – Oregon, Kentucky, Wisconsin, and Illinois – ban the practice of bounty hunting altogether.

-Bounty hunting, now a recognized profession across most of the United States, is regulated, in most cases, by the state’s insurance department or commission, with a few states regulating bounty hunters through a financial services agency or state judicial branch.
+Bounty hunting, now a recognized profession across most of the United States, is typically regulated by the state’s insurance commission.
+A few states regulate bounty hunters through their department of finance or judicial branch.

 Meeting State-Specific Bounty Hunter Licensing Requirements